Jim James

 James Edward Olliges Jr. (born April 27, 1978), professionally known as Jim James or Yim Yames, is an American vocalist, guitarist, producer, and primary songwriter of the rock band My Morning Jacket.
 He has also released several solo albums.

-Early life
+Early life, family and education

-James grew up in the Highlands–Douglass neighborhood of Louisville, Kentucky.
-He attended St. Martha grade school and graduated from St. Xavier High School in 1996.
-James briefly attended the University of Kentucky.
+James was raised in the Highlands–Douglass neighborhood of Louisville, Kentucky.
+Raised Catholic, he attended St. Martha Grade School and graduated from St. Xavier High School in 1996.
+James briefly attended the University of Kentucky in Lexington, Kentucky.